millerk22/emc2-labs/EMC2-Labs-Winter/lab18.rst

 Application: Color Quantization
 -------------------------------

-Another application of the K-Means algorighm is color quantization, a process that reduces the size of images by reducing the number of unique colors in the image.
+Another application of the K-Means algorithm is color quantization, a process that reduces the size of images by reducing the number of unique colors in the image.
 It does this by taking colors that are close to each other (based on the specified distance algorithm, for us this is Euclidean distance), and merging them into one color.

 .. figure:: _static/figures/cosmo_quantization.png
     :align: center